Where does tempeh come from?

 Doesn't cooking tempeh kill the good bacteria?

 Just on the outside.
 As long as the internal temperature doesn't get too hot the probiotic stimulators will remain alive.
-That's why we recommend you don't defrost or cook in the microwave.
+That's why we recommend you don't cook in the microwave.

 For recipe ideas please visit Barry's Tempeh on Facebook or Twitter